 Automated, smart technology is the long-term solution, which can optimise consumption without requiring manual intervention.
 However, before then customers need to be engaged and fully able to understand and respond to dynamic pricing.

-As the introduction of Market-wide Half Hourly Settlement (MHHS) further incentivises suppliers to offer Time of Use tariffs (dynamic or not) at scale, now is the time to better understand customer segmentation and customer engagement with time-of-use.
+As the introduction of Market-wide Half Hourly Settlement (MHHS) further incentivises suppliers to offer time-of-use tariffs at scale (dynamic or not), now is the time to better understand customer segmentation and customer engagement with time of use.

 Contact Matt Turner for more on opportunities to better drive customer engagement, and maximise the benefits of dynamic pricing.